cogini/elixir-deploy-template/README.md

 ## Add Ansible

-Add the tasks to set up the servers and deploy code, in the `ansible` directory.
-Configure the vars in the playbooks to match your app name.
+Add the Ansible tasks to set up the servers and deploy code, in the `ansible` directory.
+Configure the vars in the inventory.

-To make it easier to run, this repository contains local copies of roles from Ansible Galaxy in `roles.galaxy`.
-To update them, run:
+This repository contains local copies of roles from Ansible Galaxy in `roles.galaxy`.
+To install them, run:

 ```shell
 ansible-galaxy install --roles-path roles.galaxy -r install_roles.yml